 - Non-Discrimination: No one should be fired from their job because of who they are.
-Congresswoman Slaughter was proud to be an original co-sponsor of the Employment Non-Discrimination Act in the 113th Congress, which would have given LGBTQ employees protection from discrimination in the workplace.
+Congresswoman Slaughter was proud to be an original co-sponsor of the Equality Act in the 114th Congress, which would have given LGBTQ employees protection from discrimination in the workplace.
 House Republicans blocked the bill, but Congresswoman Slaughter will continue to fight for LGBTQ non-discrimination policies in the workplace.

 - LGBTQ Homeless Youth: Congresswoman Slaughter is deeply concerned about poverty and homelessness in Rochester, including the unique challenges faced by LGBTQ youth.
 According to statistics from the Williams Institute, 40 percent of the homeless youth served by agencies identify as LGBTQ.
 Figures from the Center for American Progress show the average age for homeless LGBTQ youth in New York is between 13 and 14 years old.
 This status quo is unconscionable, and Congresswoman Slaughter will fight for LGBTQ inclusive solutions to address the cycle of youth homelessness.